-Paula Heyman has experience in litigating patent and technology disputes in Texas and in federal courts across the country.
-Her previous representations have concerned computer systems, database management software, medical devices and neural network technology.
+Paula Heyman has experience in litigating patent and technology disputes in federal courts across the country and in the International Trade Commission.
+Her representations have concerned computer systems, telecommunication systems, database management software, medical devices, and neural network technology.
 She represents both companies seeking to enforce their intellectual property rights and those accused of infringement.
-She also has experience in patent interference proceedings before the United States Patent and Trademark Office.
+She also has experience in patent interference and post grant proceedings before the United States Patent and Trademark Office.

 Prior to joining Baker Botts, Ms. Heyman worked as a circuit design engineer at Digital Equipment Corporation in Hudson, Massachusetts and at IBM in Austin, Texas.
 Ms. Heyman also worked as in-house counsel for Philip Morris International in Switzerland.